ManojNair/ps-cks-cluster-setup-netpol/Clip2.md

 - And `policyTypes: - Ingress` — we’re targeting incoming traffic.

 Now — notice there are no `ingress` rules here.
-**No rules means no traffic allowed.** That’s our **default deny**.
+**No rules means no traffic allowed.** That's our **default deny**.

-**(Voiceover)**
-Let’s go ahead and apply this policy:
+**(Instructional tone)**
+Alright, let's apply this policy to our cluster using `kubectl apply`:

 ```bash
 kubectl apply -f default-deny-ingress.yaml
 ```

+**(Voiceover)**
-You should see output saying “networkpolicy/default-deny-ingress created.”
+You should see output saying "networkpolicy/default-deny-ingress created."

-That means all pods are now isolated for ingress — nothing can connect *in*.
-Egress is still open, which is fine for now.
+**(Pause for emphasis)**
+So what just happened?
+The Kubernetes API server has now registered this Network Policy object in the `production-app` namespace.
+Behind the scenes, your CNI plugin — in our case, **Calico** — is watching for Network Policy changes.
+When it sees this new policy, it immediately translates it into **iptables rules** on each node where your pods are running.

+**(Calm explanation)**
+These iptables rules act like a firewall at the network layer — blocking all incoming connections to every pod in the namespace.
+This happens **instantly** — there's no restart needed, no pod recreation.
+The moment the policy is applied, all ingress traffic to our frontend, backend, and database pods is now denied.

+**(Pause)**
+One important note — this policy only affects **ingress** traffic.
+Egress — meaning outbound connections *from* the pods — is still completely open.
+We'll cover egress policies in a later clip, but for now, this is exactly what we want.

 ---